 A light on the water

-But this early January Saturday we headed a little further South to the picturesque village of Newport, Pembrokeshire.
+But on this early January Saturday, we headed a little further South to the picturesque village of Newport, Pembrokeshire.
 After a fantastic simple lunch at the tiny Lou Lou cafe, we crossed the estuary to reach the sands of Parrog Beach.
-Part of our motivation for heading here was to see if there was any interesting debris left from vicious storms, high spring tides and torrential rain which had lashed the Welsh and South coasts of England 2 days earlier.
+Part of our motivation for heading here was to see if there was any interesting debris left from vicious storms, high spring tides, and torrential rain which had lashed the Welsh coast 2 days earlier.
 For overseas readers’ information, the conditions were so severe that widespread alerts were issued in all media to stay away from the coastline, so dangerous were the seas and waves.
-Click here for a selection of images of just how bad it was…
+Click here for a selection of images of just how bad it was, not just in Wales, but also the South of England.

 THE LITTLE BEACH SANDERLING